naboagye/personalPortfolio/src/data/services/index.md

 ---
 category: 'services section'
-title: 'Services'
+title: 'More about me'
-subtitle: 'What I do'
+subtitle: 'My Interests'
 ---